arktisvogel/wooden-head-hsb-notifier/README.md

 It processes the JSON stream with the program ``jshon``.

-Finally, it invokes AWK to only write those lines which contain the string: ``"open"``
+Finally, it invokes AWK to only display those lines which contain the string: ``"open"``